Pocket Pad

 Suggested thoughtful gestures while reducing emotional tension.

-IOS Widget for Adults
+iOS Widget for Adults

 One-tap note or photo sending without managing another app or device.